Our Executive Search partner insights about modern Chinese consumers

 As an Executive Search firm, we have specialists in various sectors.
 At Zavala Civitas we specialize in China and its different markets and, in this article, we want to share an update on modern Chinese consumers.

-Everyone is talking these days about the economic power of modern Chinese consumers with over 600 million active online shoppers.
-As an executive search firm, we understand that modern Chinese consumers have become the most desired consumers by brands.
+Everyone is talking these days about the economic power of modern Chinese consumers, with China’s online retail sales reaching RMB 15.97 trillion in 2025.
+As an executive search firm, we understand that modern Chinese consumers have become some of the most desired consumers by brands.

 Insights on China